Snerdly, I'll ask you, as I'm asking everybody else, because I'm asked this question all the time.

 You can make a comment.

-Whatever is on your mind is usually fair game on open line Friday.
+Whatever is on your mind is usually fair game on Open Line Friday.

 That's exactly right.

-The federal government cannot tell somebody what they can or can't say in political speech and political advertising is political speech.
+The federal government cannot tell somebody what they can or can't say in political speech, and political advertising is political speech.

-Unless you're the Tea Party, and then the IRS will come down on you.
+And then the IRS will come down on you.

 The IRS, in fact, will come down on you before you run any ads, making sure that you don't have the money to run any ads.

-Well, rehashing old ground here.
+Rehashing old ground here.

 But the IRS, one of the head honchos met with Obama a couple of days before all this started happening.